santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Answers.md

 To answer this question, it's essential to first define a few key ideas related to Artificial Intelligence (AI).

 ***Artificial Intelligence*** is a subset of Computer Science that focuses on replicating human intelligence in machines.
-This is achieved through some sort of engineered system that is designed to learn from various inputs and make decisions based on their interpretation of these inputs.
+This is achieved through an engineered system that is designed to learn from various inputs and make decisions based on their interpretation of these inputs.

 _**Machine Learning**_, a branch of AI, uses algorithms to learn from data and make predictions based on that data.